Skip to Content

 Career Outcomes

 Joining the Army ROTC Program and completing the course means committing several years of service in the Active Duty Army, Army Reserve, or Army National Guard.
-You may choose to serve in several different branches of the Army ranging from Combat Arms Branches to Logistics and Combat Support Branches.
-After your service in the Active Duty Army or choose to serve in the Reserve or Guard, the skills you learned can be used in numerous different careers in the Civilian Sector.
+You may choose to serve in several different branches of the Army, ranging from Combat Arms Branches to Logistics and Combat Support Branches.
+After your service in the Active Duty Army or choosing to serve in the Reserve or Guard, the skills you learned can be used in numerous different careers in the Civilian Sector.

-amazon logo
+amazon black and orange logo

 boeing blue logo

-Army ROTC is led and instructed by several Active Duty members of the US Army with decades of experience ranging from Aviation, Logistics, and beyond.
+Army ROTC is led and instructed by several Active Duty members of the U.S. Army with decades of experience ranging from Aviation, Logistics, and beyond.
 These cadre instruct and mentor cadets in leadership, professionalism, tactics, and more throughout their time in Army ROTC.

 • LTC Jerome Reitano, Professor of Military Science